Article I Section 5

 Neither clause is explicit however on which entirety the two thirds or majority is to be measured.
 Is it all possible seats, the number present when a particular vote is taken, or the required quorum?

 After a member of either house is disqualified or expelled, what voting rules will apply relating to the seat left vacant by the removed Representative or Senator?
 Will the vacant seat be still be counted as part of any total votes that could have been cast?
 Not counting vacant seats as part of the whole in effect has the potential of disenfranchising opposing states or opposing views.
-This oversight might seem insignificant when considering the expulsion of a true “trouble maker” but in a party context it allows the exercise of caprice from powerful partisan players.
+This oversight might seem insignificant when considering the expulsion of a true “trouble maker” but in a party context it allows the exercise of malicious caprice from powerful partisan players.

 Previous Section . . .
 Index of Sections . . . .
 Next Section